Gender balance is my profession, my passion, my purpose06 Mar 2019 · 4 min read

 A MORE INCLUSIVE AND GENDER-BALANCED COMPANY

 In recent years, PMI has made some really good progress in becoming a more diverse, inclusive and gender-balanced organization.
-In numeric terms, our initial goal is to increase the representation of women in management roles across the company to 40 percent by 2022; right now that number is 35 percent, which is up 6 percent points since year end 2014.
+In numeric terms, our initial goal is to increase the representation of women in management roles across the company to 40 percent by 2022; as of December 31, 2018, that number is 35 percent, which is up 6 percentage points since year-end 2014.
 So I’m confident that we’re on track to meet that goal.

 We also planned a host of events and networking opportunities for the women and men of PMI, all focused on celebrating the benefits of inclusion and diversity.